“A Sopranos Thanksgiving”

-I wouldn’t call “He is Risen” another inconsequential “nuthin happens” episode.
+I wouldn’t go so far as to call “He is Risen” another inconsequential, “nothing happens” installment.
 For example, one capo dies so that another may be christened.
-But the entire episode as a whole is somewhat anticlimactic, which seems almost unfair to say about a midseason installment.
+But the entire episode as a whole is somewhat anticlimactic.

-The tensions between Tony and Ralph are at an all-time high, with Johnny Sac acting as mediator.
+The tensions between Tony and Ralph Cifaretto are at an all-time high, with Johnny Sack acting as mediator.
 In true Sopranos fashion, however, the conflict is resolved when Gigi Cestone, head of the Aprile crew, dies from a post-Thanksgiving heart attack on the toilet.
-Tony has no choice but to promote Ralph, momentarily putting their disagreements behind them.
+It’s a very convenient deus ex machina — he might as well have been struck by lightning.
+It certainly would’ve been less humiliating.
+Tony has no choice but to give Ralph a promotion, momentarily putting their disagreements behind them.

 But the bad blood is what makes this episode worth watching.
-Season three has seen cracks in the seams of Tony’s “good times” — the lite-fare of season two is fewer and farther between.
+Season three has seen cracks in the seams of Tony’s “good times” — the comedic fare of season two has been fewer and farther between.
 Hanging over every episode now is the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death.
 These events haunt every scene, whether or not they are alluded to directly.

 If you’ll remember back to “University,” the story of Tracee was parlayed with Meadow’s subplot at Columbia.
-Through expert editing, our emotional signals were crossed and we began to associate one story with the other.
+Through expert editing, our emotional signals became crossed, and we began to associate one story with the other.
 Due to this trick, Meadow and Tracee are two characters that are forever linked, for us the audience and especially for Tony.

-“He is Risen” finds Meadow beginning a new romance with Jackie Jr., which makes Tony happy but also gives him pause.
-Even though he is finally back in his daughter’s good graces, Tony certainly sees the parallels between Jackie and Ralphie.
-And he literally (nice use of flashback) sees the parallels between Meadow and Tracee.
+“He is Risen” finds Meadow beginning a new romance with Jackie Jr., which makes Tony happy but also gives him cause for concern.
+Even though Tony’s finally back in his daughter’s good graces, he can’t help but see the parallels between Jackie and Ralphie.
+And he literally sees the parallels between Meadow and Tracee (nice use of flashback).

 Meadow’s personal life and relationship with her father is a spotlight of season three.
-And while stories like this are not always the most entertaining, they are essential for providing depth.
-The same can be said of Tony’s affair with Gloria, although that one comes with some pretty high entertainment value.
+And while stories like this aren’t always the most entertaining, they are essential for providing emotional depth.
+Despite the teenage drama, the scenes involving Meadow and Jackie Jr. are portrayed realistically — two horny college kids looking for a good time.